intel/cluster-management-toolkit/docs/README.md

 # Documentation

-This is the start page for the ocumentation for __Cluster Management Toolkit for Kubernetes__ (CMT).
+This is the start page for the documentation for __Cluster Management Toolkit for Kubernetes__ (CMT).

 If you want to go through the step by step guide, you can start from the [Introduction](Introduction.md#introduction).